 - UGA Libraries is a member of the prestigious Association of Research Libraries.

 The Main Library collects material in the arts and humanities, social sciences and business.
-It also contains a large government documents collection, the Media Department, and a substantial microform collection, and in addition is the home of the Libraries Administration.
-The Music Research Collection is located on the 7th Floor of the Main Library, and includes books, scores, periodicals, and microforms.
-The Libraries’ collection of commercially distributed motion pictures, television and radio programs is provided through the Media Department in the basement of the Main Library.
+It also contains a large government documents collection, the Media Desk, and a substantial microform collection, and in addition is the home of the Libraries Administration.
+The Music Research Collection is located on the 2nd Floor of the Main Library, and includes books, scores, periodicals, and microforms.
+The Libraries’ collection of commercially distributed motion pictures, television and radio programs is provided through the Media Desk in the basement of the Main Library.
 The statewide Digital Library of Georgia is also based in the Main Library.

 The Science Library supports collections for research and instruction in the physical and life sciences.
 The collection presently contains over 750,000 volumes and over 3,000 print journal titles.